Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Application in Medical Information Management

-In this case, we evaluated two main aspects, one was the results of the pre-trained model on the BioNER task to demonstrate its ability to understand medical texts, and the other was to evaluate the potentials of the pre-trained model in memorizing sensitive data according to \cite{lehman-etal-2021-bert}'s practice.
-In the BioNER task, we chose NCBI-Disease~\citep{10.1093/bioinformatics/bty869} as the specific dataset, which was initially introduced for disease name recognition and normalization and has been widely used for a lot of applications.
-While in sensitive data extraction, we focus on patient names and normalized condition mentions and map them to their UMLS \citep{bodenreider2004unified} CUI and description, i.e., MedCAT.
+We evaluate two main aspects: the performance of the pre-trained model on the BioNER task, indicating its proficiency in processing medical texts, and the other is its potential for memorizing sensitive data.
+For the BioNER task, we utilize the NCBI-Disease dataset~\cite{10.1093/bioinformatics/bty869}.
+Regarding sensitive data extraction, we focus on patient names and normalized condition mentions, mapping them to their UMLS~\cite{bodenreider2004unified} CUIs and descriptions, i.e., MedCAT.

-Table \ref{table:carlini_exp} shows the comparison of BioNER and sensitive information extraction for standard BERT$_\text{base}$ (general domain), Deidentified BERT$_\text{base}$ and SPL-Deidentified BERT$_\text{base}$ (medical domain).
-Firstly, comparing the BioNER results shows that the medical domain BERT outperforms the general domain BERT, which indicates that domain pre-training is more helpful for the understanding of medical text.
-Secondly, Deidentified BERT$_\text{base}$ is better than SPL-Deidentified BERT$_\text{base}$, which is due to the addition of simple name insertion in the pre-training of SPL-Deidentified BERT$_\text{base}$, which impairs the linguistic diversity and does not match the input form of the downstream task.

-In the metrics of ``w/ Name" and ``Last Name", the general domain BERT is higher in extraction ratio compared to the medical domain BERT, which is caused by the desensitization in medical text before pre-training.
-The ``First Name", in addition to SPL-Deidentified BERT$_\text{base}$, is lowered accordingly.
-The elevation of SPL-Deidentified BERT$_\text{base}$ is due to the addition of the name insertion.